Belceb45/Belceb45/README.md

 - Passionate Front-end and Back-end developer
 - Currently learning Web Development
 - Portafolio [link]()
-- I’m currently open for an Intern or a new job opportunity, this is [My Linkedin](CV.pdf)
+- I’m currently open for an Intern or a new job opportunity, this is [My CV](CV.pdf)

 <br><br>